USU is pleased to begin offering coursework in global health via distance learning.

 The University is currently accepting applications from students interested in taking courses in this field for academic credit; application instructions are detailed below.

-There are two global health courses currently available for interested students to take via distance learning: Global Health 1 and 2 (formally PMO 528 and 539).
-The University is now building distance-learning versions of additional courses and will eventually offer a full 20-credits of coursework in this field.
-Students who successfully complete all 20-credits will earn a graduate “Certificate in Global Health and Global Health Engagement.”
+There are three global health courses currently available for interested students to take via distance learning: Global Health 1 and 2 (formally PMO 528 and 539) and Medical Anthropology (PMO 534).
+The University is now building distance-learning versions of additional courses and will eventually offer 18+ credits of coursework in this field.
+Students who successfully complete all 18 credits will earn a graduate “Certificate in Global Health and Global Health Engagement.”
 Graduate certificates have become an increasingly recognized and valued credential in global health and are often earned by mid-career professionals interested in obtaining formal education in this diverse and rapidly-changing field.

 1. Complete the initial online application linked here.

 2. Order a copy of your undergraduate transcript sent from your university to either:

 firstname.lastname@example.org (for electronic delivery)